Section 3. Backup iPhone to computer to avoid iCloud backup issues

 How to fix iCloud backup stuck issues

-I’m backing up my iPhone with iCloud as usual but something seems going wrong. iCloud backup is stuck at “About 1 minute remaining”.
+I want to upgrade my iPhone 14 to iOS 16 so I’m backing up my iPhone with iCloud but something seems going wrong. iCloud backup is stuck at “About 1 minute remaining”.
 It’s been stuck for an hour.
 Does anyone know about it?

 - Question from Apple Community